Myth 1: RCS Has No Added Value… Everybody Already Has WhatsApp or WeChat

 RCS is another addition to that list.
-However, RCS has some unique features that will make it relevant in the omni-channel approach.
+However, RCS has some unique features that will make it relevant in the omnichannel approach.
 Especially in the business-to-consumer space:

-b.
-Verified business sender
+- Verified business sender

-c.
-Enterprise company branding
+- Enterprise company branding

-e.
-Embedded payments via e.g. QR codes
+- Embedded payments via e.g. QR codes

-f.
-True metrics (read receipts, client-based DLR)
+- True metrics (read receipts, client-based DLR)

 There is also one major concern to take into consideration when implementing RCS.
 Unlike for example WhatsApp, RCS does not provide end-to-end encryption.
 Depending on the content and the demands of users, this might impact the decision whether or not to go for RCS.

-Myth 2: RCS is the end of SMS
+Myth 2: RCS Is the End of SMS

 RCS is meant to take SMS’s spotlight, since it’s a superior messaging protocol.
 But that doesn’t mean the SMS technology is switched off completely straight away.
 Since the adoption of RCS won’t go overnight, SMS will remain a key communication channel in the coming 2 to 3 years.
 The gradual replacement of SMS is depending on three major factors:

-But even then the question remains whether the plain, good old text message will be replaced completely.
+But even then the question remains whether the plain, good old SMS message will be replaced completely.
 Because, let’s be honest, sometimes a simple text message perfectly fulfills a purpose.
 No rich communication is required to convey the information of for example a One Time Password or a delivery receipt.